D0nni387/The-Quiz-Hub/README.md

 ### User stories

-1. As a user i want the site to be easy to use with a colourful and welcoming inferface.
+1. As a user i want the site to be easy to use with a colourful and welcoming interface.
 2. As a user i want to be able to choose what questions i'm given
 3. As a user i want to be able to select how hard the questions are so my kids could play it
 4. As a user i want to be challenged!